Best CRM Marketing Software Platforms (Top 10 Tools 2023)

 Marketing CRM segments these leads into different categories, for example, based on how much time they spent on the site, what links they clicked, or how much personal info they shared on a form.

 Based on segments, CRM helps marketers prepare different campaigns so their brand stays “top-of-mind” until the lead is ready to become active.
 This usually takes the form of email reminders.

 Like with pages and ads, composing and designing email campaigns is quick and easy with marketing CRM.
 “Drip” features allow a scheduled series of emails to arrive incrementally over a certain time period.
 Single-blast emails are useful for announcing big news like new products or promotions.

 Just as people behave differently on a landing page, so too will they react differently to marketing emails.
 Marketing CRM tracks this behavior by noting opened mail and counting click-throughs, which in turn creates an even more detailed picture of each lead.

 Regular testing of the efficacy of landing pages and emails is a sharp tool in the marketing CRM kit.
 Features like A/B testing reveal what gets higher engagement, and this data is regularly fed back into the planning and composing of the next round of marketing content.

 Marketing craves data.
-All that testing and tracking means there’s gushing wells of the stuff, which makes for invaluable analytics reports.
+All that testing and tracking means there are gushing wells of the stuff, which makes for invaluable analytics reports.

 Workflows and automation

 Finally, there are automated workflows.
-These are tasks which are triggered by events that marketing CRM lets you set up.
+These are tasks that are triggered by events that marketing CRM lets you set up.

 Say, you create a trigger when someone has visited your site without answering the CTA.
 A pre-composed email gets auto-sent to the visitor as a reminder, maybe even offering an added incentive, to come back.
 Or if someone drops out near the end of a purchase, a sad picture of their abandoned item can instantly pop up in a live chat, or appear in their inbox.